Using LangChain with vLLM: Complete Tutorial

 pip install langchain langchain_community -q

-Configuring vLLM to Work with Langchain
+Configuring vLLM to work with LangChain

-Now that the dependencies are installed, we can set up vLLM and connect it to Langchain.
-To do this, we will import VLLM from the Langchain community integrations.
-The example below demonstrates how to initialize a model with the vLLM library and integrate it with Langchain.
+Now that the dependencies are installed, we can set up vLLM and connect it to LangChain.
+To do this, we will import VLLM from the LangChain community integrations.
+The example below demonstrates how to initialize a model with the vLLM library and integrate it with LangChain.

 from langchain_community.llms import VLLM